 Experienced Mobile Defective Drug Attorneys

-If you’ve used Invokana to treat type 2 diabetes and experienced any of the above adverse health problems, contact Long & Long Attorneys at Law at (251) 432-2277 today to schedule your free consultation.
+If you’ve used Invokana to treat type 2 diabetes and experienced any of the above adverse health problems, contact The Long Brothers at (251) 432-2277 today to schedule your free consultation.
 We take the health of our clients seriously and will fight on your behalf to pursue compensation for you.
 We proudly serve those who live in and near Mobile, Alabama.